 If you’re looking to save money across pantry items such as nuts, seeds, flours and much more, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.

-- 50 grams parmesan cheese, finely grated (dairy free version below)
+- 50 g parmesan cheese -finely grated (dairy free version below)

-- 1 large handful of kale (leaves torn from the stems)
+- 1 handful kale (leaves torn from the stems)

 - You can make this in a mortar and pestle but I prefer to use my Thermomix (or any good food processor will do the job) as I like a textured pesto.
 I tend to use the pulse (turbo) function so I can control the texture I'm after.
 If you like a course pesto like me, process less, for a smooth pesto, process more.

 - You can grate and crush your parmesan and garlic by hand or in your food processor.
 Thermomix 10 seconds, speed 6.